 ment, it mandated "an illegal discrimination between the offending party and others of his own race who might commit a like offense with an Indian, a Chinese, a Corean or one of his own people."
+16

 The state would have none of the distinction Tompkins insisted upon.
-Repeating the language of the act at issue, which equally criminalized actions when an interracial couple "intermarry or live in adultery or fornication with each other," the state's attorney declared the purpose to be twofold: "First to prevent the intermarriage of persons of the two races; and second, to prevent illicit intercourse between them, the end to be accomplished by each prohibition being the same the prevention of the amalgamation of the two This anti-Lincoln pamphlet attacking the President's views on ending slavery also shows how repugnant many white Americans considered miscegenation.
-The first case on race and marriage reached the Supreme Court in the 1880s; the Court upheld an antimiscegenation statute then and did not reverse itself until the 1960s.
+Repeating the language of the act at issue, which equally criminalized actions when an interracial couple "intermarry or live in adultery or fornication with each other," the state's attorney declared the purpose to be twofold: "First to prevent the intermarriage of persons of the two races; and second, to prevent illicit intercourse between them, the end to be accomplished by each prohibition being the same-the prevention of the amalgamation of the two different races."17

-different races."17